talibd/workshop/README.md

 ```bash
 curl -F "file=@path/to/video.mp4" http://localhost:5000/upload
 ```

-The uploaded file will be stored in the `uploads/` directory.
+The server responds with the JSON transcription result, including the full text and timestamped segments.
+The file is also saved in the `uploads/` directory.